What is serial communication?

 This mode has both an active sender and a receiver, however, these can not be active at the same time.
 If a sender transmits information then a receiver will accept, but can not transmit and vice-versa.

-A good example of this is PROFIBUS DP networks, these communicate over serial copper mediums (not exclusively) and when a master device communicates to slave stations, the slave will stay silent until the master has concluded the message transmission, once this is completed then the slave station will respond with the requested information.
+A good example of this is PROFIBUS DP networks, these communicate over serial copper mediums (not exclusively) and when a master device communicates to device stations, the device will stay silent until the master has concluded the message transmission, once this is completed then the device station will respond with the requested information.

 • Full Duplex mode